Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 -> IU, LED, GP, LED, BW
 ```

-This has some overlap with what is described in the <a href="https://github.com/Bennotsi-MTG/Doomsday-Codex/blob/master/double-doomsday.md">Double Doomsday section</a>.
+This has some overlap with what is described in the [Double Doomsday](https://github.com/Bennotsi-MTG/Doomsday-Codex/blob/master/double-doomsday.md) document.
 Just as historically you could with Sensei's
 Divining Top, Conjurer's Bauble may be used save the draw for the
 second pile in the play line.

-As can be observed, from the two above examples, it is much more effective
-to use CB when using IU as opposed to either TW or AoI (Both of which
-can allow the use of LED without needing to discard).
-This is not however the true strength of CB.
+This simple use as a cantrip is not however the true strength of CB.

 ## Using CB to retrieve the 'Finisher'